tikv/rfcs/text/0078-improve-tso-scalability.md

 of TSO gRPC requests by increasing the size of each batch with the same number of TSO requests.
 With fewer TSO gRPC requests, the CPU pressure on the PD leader can be reduced directly.

-We can introduce different batch strategies such as waiting for a while to fetch more TSO request in a same interval or even more complicated one like a dynamic smallest batch size.
+We can introduce different batch strategies such as waiting for a while to fetch more TSO requests in a same interval or even more complicated one like a dynamic smallest batch size.

 ![TSO Client Batch - New](https://i.imgur.com/HI6Tu2h.png)